Sarthak Ahuja

 Research Interests

-I am interested in making Human-AI interactions more complete and aligned within any given context.
-Whether it's an uncanny robot, a faceless voice assistant, or a conversational chatbot, I aim to make these systems address a user's explicit needs, understanding the implicit constraints imposed by the specific contextual setting they find themselves operating in; pursuing this goal keeps me interested in interdisciplinary research in language understanding, visual recognition, multi-agent systems and robotics.
+I am interested in making Human-AI interactions more complete and aligned with human expectations within any given context.
+Whether it's an uncanny robot, a faceless voice assistant, or a conversational chatbot, I aim to make these systems address a user's explicit needs displaying an intuitive understanding of all sorts of implicit constraints imposed by their contextual setting; pursuing this goal keeps me interested in interdisciplinary research in language understanding, visual recognition, multi-agent systems and robotics.
 I have had wonderful collaborations with some amazing people over the years, some of which are listed below.

 |